-What feels like forever ago, and at the same time just yesterday, I wrote this blog post about how I was absolutely terrified to go back to school last August (2015) and begin my junior year, after having to stop attending in December 2014 and begin home hospital services with an IEP in the Spring of 2015 because of my persistent post concussion syndrome.
+What feels like forever ago, and at the same time just yesterday, I wrote this blog post about how absolutely terrified I was to go back to school last August (2015) and begin my junior year, after having to stop attending in December 2014 (and begin home hospital services with an IEP in the Spring of 2015) because of my persistent post concussion syndrome.

 And although it seemed by that point in the summer that I had been miraculously healed because of my recently developed ability to go out and do things, smile (because this did not happen much during the “winter” of my concussion), read, go on trips, etc., I knew that this was only the joy of the Lord in me and His strength magnified in my weakness that made all the difference, because I was still in unspeakable pain.